jmitchell35/gaining_awareness/network-web-infrastructure-docs.md

 **Do they exist as single coherent entities?**
 Each TLD is managed by a specific registry operator (a single responsible entity), but the physical implementation of each TLD's DNS service is distributed across multiple servers and locations.

+**What is their role in the DNS hierarchy?**
+TLD servers are authoritative only for their specific TLD zone (like .com or .org).
+They don't provide IP addresses for specific domains but instead direct resolvers to the appropriate authoritative nameservers for a given domain within their TLD.

 #### Authoritative DNS Servers

 **Who operates them?**